setms/book/docs/synthesis/architecture_design.md

 Modules follow from the domains, which follow from the requirements.
 This is the easy part, since it depends on the technical system alone.
 Components, however, need developing and operating, which brings in the social part of the sociotechnical system.
-As a result, the "algorithm" for determining component boundaries isn't as straightforward.
+As a result, determining component boundaries isn't as straightforward.

-However, on a high level, we can play the same game as with modules.
+However, at a high level, we can play the same game as with subdomains / modules.
 We build a DSM where the elements are the modules and run a clustering algorithm on it.
 The problem is in finding the strengths of the dependencies between the modules.

-_TODO_: Compare to attractive/repulsive forces between modules.
-Or is this the first step where we find the "naive architecture" as defined in residuality theory?
+_TODO_: Use Richardson's [dark matter/energy](https://microservices.io/tags/dark%20energy%20and%20dark%20matter) forces
+to define dependency strength between modules.

 _TODO_: How does residuality theory factor in to create an architecture exhibiting criticality?
+Is this just the first step that defines the "naive architecture?"

 ## Design

-In detailed design, we'll look at all the small pieces that make up the system in turn.
-To determine those pieces, let's divide the RESIN elements into categories:

-- **External**: _persons_ and _external systems_ fall outside the scope of the system and therefore don't need designing or architecting
-- **Active**: _aggregates_, _policies_, and _read models_ are the elements that make decisions (whether/how to update
-  data, whether to emit events, whether to issue commands)
-- **Passive**: _events_ and _commands_ just carry data from one place to the next

 We need to design the active and passive elements of the system.

-Just as we did some design work during requirements gathering, we're going to dig deeper into quality attribute requirements during the design phase.

 ### Events